pkro/react_native_the_practial_guide/readme.md

 `FlatList` will only render items that are visible (plus an internal buffer).

+To have multiple columns with `FlatList`, we have to use the `numColumns` prop instead of flexDirection / flexWrap.

 `FlatList` doesn't wrap manually rendered Items like View or ScrollView but receives a `data` prop for the items and a `renderItem` for the component.
 If the passed `data` array contains a list of objects that each have a `key` member, the keys will be generated automatically.
 Alternatively, the property that should be used from the object can be defined with the `keyExtractor` prop on FlatList that expects a selector function, e.g. `keyExtractor={(item, index) => item.key}